 |Admitted Students in Top 10% of Graduating Class||65.84%|

 Texas A&M University does not offer early decision but does offer early action.

 Mark your calendar!

 The Early Action deadline is October 15, which is coming up fast!

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Texas A&M is amoderately difficult school to get into.
+Getting into Texas A&M is moderately difficult.
 Texas A&M evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.